 Here are detailed instructions anyway.
 Read on: it's all very simple, really.
 I hope this explanation helps you use my libraries and makes Lua even more useful to you.
 If you still have questions, please contact me.
 Enjoy.

-The instructions given here are biased towards Linux.
-They'll probably work on other Unix systems, perhaps with minor adjustments.
+The instructions given here are biased towards Linux and Mac OS X. They'll probably work on other Unix systems, perhaps with minor adjustments.
 If you're running Windows, I'm afraid I can't give any instructions at all, but please read this anyway, because there's other useful information.

-The instructions are for Lua 5.1, but they are useful for Lua 5.0 with minor changes.
-(But is anyone still using Lua 5.0?
+The instructions are for Lua 5.1 and 5.2.
+(They apply to Lua 5.0 with minor changes.
+But is anyone still using Lua 5.0?
 If you are and need the features of a 5.1 package in 5.0, please let me know.
 It's usually simple to update the 5.0 package.)

 I do minor periodic updates to the libraries without announcing them.
 To check whether you have the latest version of a package, check its release data, (size, date, and checksum).

 Next, download the package you need.
+Make sure to get the package corresponding to your version of Lua.
 The package is usually called lxxx and is distributed as a tarball named lxxx.tar.gz.
 Open this tarball with tar zxvf lxxx.tar.gz.
 This will create a directory called xxx (no 'l'), which will contain Makefile, README, lxxx.c, test.lua, and possibly other files.

 The reason for this name scheme is that